getodk/docs/docs/form-datasets.rst

   plots,${plot_name}

-Reference geometry is displayed in purple and shapes are shaded in.
-Reference geometry can include a mix of points, lines and shapes that are all displayed together.
+By default, reference geometry is displayed in purple without vertex markers and shapes are shaded in.
+Reference geometry also respects :ref:`style properties <select-from-map-style>`.
+A dataset used as reference geometry can include a mix of points, lines and shapes that are all displayed together.
+Reference geometry cannot be interacted with.

+Like with selects, you can specify a ``choice_filter`` expression to limit the rows used as reference geometry.
+For example, you could filter by county, assigned enumerator, or priority level.

 Reference geometry from repeats
 """"""""""""""""""""""""""""""""

-Reference geometry can also be specified from a repeat which you can think of as a dataset that can change dynamically.
-For a repeat to be used as a source for reference geometry, each repeat instance must have a ``geometry`` field directly inside it.
-If the ``geometry`` field is missing, that repeat instance will be skipped.
+Reference geometry can also come from a repeat.
+You can think of a repeat as a dataset that changes dynamically as repeat instances are added or updated.

-For example, if a data collector needs to capture information on several geographical
+To specify a repeat as a source for reference geometry, use the ``parameters`` column of the XLSForm for the question you want to provide reference for.
+Add ``reference-geometry=`` followed by a `${}` reference to your repeat.
+Each repeat instance with a ``geometry`` field in it will be mapped and others will be silently ignored.

+.. csv-table:: survey
+  :header: type,name,label,parameters

+  begin_repeat,plot,Plot,
+  text,plot_name,Plot name,
+  geoshape,geometry,Select new plot,reference-geometry=${plot}
+  end_repeat

+Like when using Entity Lists or choice lists as reference, you can specify a ``choice_filter`` expression based on the fields in the repeat.

+See a working example of using reference geometry with Entity Lists and repeats in `this XLSForm <https://docs.google.com/spreadsheets/d/1LOWyM0D9AxrTSb7vmGhsp2DgbwqTqpF_eLQvXviouMM/edit?gid=1068911091#gid=1068911091>`_.